VIS4ROB-lab/aerial-depth-completion/README.md

 The Aerial Dataset was created using this simulator [link](https://github.com/VIS4ROB-lab/visensor_simulator).

 #### 3D Models
- Most of the 3D models used to create the dataset.[link](https://www.polybox.ethz.ch/index.php/s/ix5FRRmi2gE8XrA) In the license files contain the authors of the 3D models.
+ Most of the 3D models used to create the dataset can be download [here](https://www.polybox.ethz.ch/index.php/s/ix5FRRmi2gE8XrA).
+In the license files contain the authors of the 3D models.
 Some models were extended with a satellite image from Google Earth.

 ### Running the code